sam-val/PIng-Pong/README.md

 >> python3 pong.py
 ```

-3. Left cLick anywhere on screen to start.
+3. Left click anywhere on screen to start.

 4. Press 'q' to quit.